How to Legally Change Your Name in the UK

 There are several reasons why someone might choose an unenrolled deed poll over an enrolled deed poll:

 - Privacy: An unenrolled deed poll allows you to change your name privately, without making it part of the public record.
-This can be crucial for individuals who have experienced domestic abuse or stalking, or who simply want to maintain their privacy.
+This is crucial for those facing domestic abuse, stalking, or seeking to protect their privacy.

-- Flexibility: With an unenrolled deed poll, you can easily revert to your previous name should you change your mind, without having to go through the enrolment process again.
+- Flexibility: Unenrolled deed polls let you easily revert to your previous name without repeating the enrolment process.

 Are There Any Names I Can’t Choose?